Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

 - Passport with a valid visa.

-- A valid air ticket for flight itinerary.
+- A valid air ticket for the flight itinerary.

 - Proof of hotel reservation for at least 6 days from the day of arrival.
 The hotel is selected based on the list appointed for self-isolation purposes.